Vitamin B complex - detailed information

 • You drink excessive amounts of coffee and tea

-If you have an increased need for thiamine and cannot or do not want to cover this need by eating certain foods due to dietary habits or illnesses (for example, if you are on a certain diet), we recommend taking vitamin B1 as a dietary supplement.
+If you have an increased need for thiamine and cannot or do not want to cover this need by eating certain foods due to dietary habits or illness (for example, if you are on a certain diet), we recommend taking vitamin B1 as a dietary supplement.

 Login